MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 Overview
 --------

-The next steps describes step by step how to build a MicroEJ Firmware that runs a HelloWorld MicroEJ Application on the emulated device.
+The next sections describes step by step how to build a MicroEJ Firmware that runs a HelloWorld MicroEJ Application on the emulated device.

+The steps to follow are:

 #.
-Setup the development environment (assuming the prerequisites are satisfied).
+Setup the development environment (assuming the prerequisites are
+   satisfied).
 #.
 Get a running BSP
 #.
 Build the MicroEJ Platform
 #.
 Create the HelloWorld MicroEJ Application